Read the Latest

 For more information about research, please call our main office at 412-692-6438.

-A new technique for maintaining cancer stem cells in the lab may prove to be the key to stopping them in the body, according to scientists at the John G. Rangos Sr. Research Center at Children’s Hospital of Pittsburgh of UPMC and the University of Pittsburgh School of Medicine.
+A new technique for maintaining cancer stem cells in the lab may prove to be the key to stopping them in the body, according to scientists at the John G. Rangos Sr. Research Center at UPMC Children’s Hospital of Pittsburgh and the University of Pittsburgh School of Medicine.

 The breakthrough allows researchers to grow virtually unlimited numbers of cancer cells, enabling them to observe, analyze, and test various drug therapies, which may ultimately escalate the development of new and better treatments.

 Cancer stem cells (green) illuminated with ultraviolet light shown with their non-stem cell counterparts.
 With the stem cells in their “frozen” state, the two populations segregate, providing scientists at the John G. Rangos Sr. Research Center with raw material for experimentation.

 The study team was led by Edward Prochownik, MD, PhD, director of Oncology Research at Children’s Hospital and the Paul C. Gaffney Professor of Pediatrics and of Molecular Genetics and Biochemistry at the University of Pittsburgh School of Medicine.

 The study focused on four different lines of breast cancer stem cells and identified a method of permanently “blocking” them so they remain stem cells instead of differentiating into other types of tumor-forming cells.
 Until now, obtaining cancer stem cells in sufficient quantities and maintaining their undifferentiated state have been major hurdles to identification of drugs that target these cells.